fuzziqersoftware/resource_dasm/README.md

 - realmz_dasm, a disassembler and map generator for Realmz scenarios
 - render_infotron_levels, a map generator for Infotron levels
 - sc2k_decode_sprite, a renderer for SimCity 2000 sprite resources
+- bt_decode_sprite, a renderer for Bubble Trouble sprite resources

 ## Building